 In Solano County Prop.
 68 will protect valuable water resources while improving the region’s parks and open spaces.
 Vote yes on 68 to help prepare our parks, open spaces, and water resources for the significant challenges that they face.

-Proposition 68, the California Clean Water and Safe Parks Act, is a $4.1 billion bond measure funds parks, access to clean water, and improved resilience to climate change for all California residents.
-Vote YES on 68 this June.
+Californians stood up for natural resources by passing Prop.
+68, the California Clean Water and Safe Parks Act.
+This $4.1 billion bond measure funds parks, access to clean water, and improved resilience to climate change for all residents.

 Greenbelt Alliance endorsed Proposition 68—the California Clean Water and Safe Parks Act.
 Prop 68 is a general obligation bond that invests $4.1 billion to address some of California’s most important water, park, and natural resource needs.

 Greenbelt Alliance has endorsed the Park Bond Bill and will carry out an intensive statewide campaign to support the ballot measure.